-Endometrial tissue is usually present inside a woman’s uterus.
+Endometrial tissue is the inner lining inside of the uterus.
 It’s meant to support pregnancy.
 It also sheds itself on a monthly basis while you have your period.
-This tissue is beneficial to your fertility when you’re trying to get pregnant.
-But it can be very painful if it starts to grow outside your uterus.

-Women who have endometrial tissue in other places in their bodies have a condition called endometriosis.
+People who have endometrial-like tissue in other places in their bodies have a condition called endometriosis.
 Examples of where this tissue can grow include the:

-While very rare, it’s possible that endometrial tissue can grow in the incision site of a woman’s stomach after a cesarean delivery.
+While very rare, it’s possible that endometrial-like tissue can grow in the incision site of a woman’s stomach after a cesarean delivery.
 This happens infrequently, so doctors may misdiagnose the condition after pregnancy.

-The most common symptom of endometriosis after a cesarean delivery is the formation of a mass or lump in the surgical scar.
-The lump can vary in size.
-It’s often painful.
-This is because the area of endometrial tissue can bleed.
-The bleeding is very irritating to the abdominal organs.
-It can cause inflammation and irritation.
+The most common symptom of endometriosis and adenomyosis after a cesarean delivery is pelvic pain.
+Another common symptom is the formation of a mass or lump in the surgical scar.
+The lump can vary in size and can be painful.

-Some women may notice that the mass is discolored, and it can even bleed.
-This can be very confusing after giving birth.
-A woman may think the incision isn’t healing well, or that she’s forming excess scar tissue.
-Some women don’t experience any symptoms other than a noticeable mass at the incision site.
+Some people may notice that the mass is discolored, and it can even bleed.
+This can be confusing after giving birth, and may occur much later after delivery.
+It may look like the incision hasn’t healed well, or that excess scar tissue is forming.
+Some people don’t experience symptoms other than a noticeable mass at the incision site.

 Is it endometriosis?

 Other conditions doctors often consider in addition to endometriosis after a cesarean delivery include: